 Richard Morse Colgate

-Richard of Colgate-Palmolive was an original board member of Coniston and had a passion for teaching kids to swim because one of his sons drowned swimming in Lake Sunapee.
+Richard Morse Colgate, of Colgate-Palmolive, was an original board member of Coniston.
+He had a passion for teaching kids to swim because one of his sons drowned swimming in Lake Sunapee.
 He is one of the men who brought life-guarding to Camp.
 He also helped found YMCA Camp Fairview Lakes in NJ!

 Tom was both a Lifetime and an Emeritus board member.
 During his time on the Board, Tom spearheaded too many innovations to list but we will try!
 He funded a local camper every year to attend Camp.
 He helped to start the Annual Fund which now supports the equivalent of more than 100 campers per year.
 He was instrumental in organizing building projects so that Camp looks as beautiful as it does today.
 He helped purchase the War Canoes.
 He was a major player in Coniston’s becoming independent in 1997.
 Tom even served as the interim Director in 1999 after Nancy LaRue left and before John Tilley arrived!
 We are all so grateful that Tom and his canoe found our Lake Coniston and we will miss his lively contributions to our meetings.